Theodore McCarrick: Early life and education

-An only child, McCarrick was born into an Irish American family in New York City to Theodore E. and Margaret T. (née McLaughlin) McCarrick.
+An only child, McCarrick was born on July 7, 1930, into an Irish American family in New York City to Theodore E. and Margaret T. (née McLaughlin) McCarrick.
 His father was a ship captain who died from tuberculosis when McCarrick was three years old, and his mother then worked at an automobile parts factory in The Bronx.
 As a child, McCarrick served as an altar boy at the Church of the Incarnation in Washington Heights.

 He was expelled from the Jesuit Xavier High School in his junior year for missing classes.

-McCarrick missed an academic year due to the expulsion, but a friend of his family was able to help get him into the Jesuit Fordham Preparatory School.
+McCarrick missed an academic year due to the expulsion, but a family friend was able to help get him into the Jesuit Fordham Preparatory School.
 At Fordham, he was elected student council president and served in the ROTC program for the United States Air Force.
 McCarrick studied in Switzerland for a year before returning to the United States and attending Fordham University.

 McCarrick later entered St. Joseph's Seminary in Yonkers, from where he obtained a Bachelor of Arts in philosophy (1954) and a Master of Arts in theology (1958).
-McCarrick is a polyglot, speaking five languages (English, French, German, Italian and Spanish).
+McCarrick was a polyglot, speaking five languages (English, French, German, Italian, and Spanish).

 Priesthood

 McCarrick was ordained to the priesthood by Cardinal Francis Spellman, Archbishop of New York, on May 31, 1958.
-From 1958 to 1963, he furthered his studies at the Catholic University of America in Washington, D.C., earning a Ph.D. in sociology.
+From 1958 to 1963, he furthered his studies at the Catholic University of America in Washington, D.C., earning a PhD in sociology.
 He then served as an assistant chaplain at the Catholic University, becoming dean of students and director of development.

 McCarrick served as president of the Catholic University of Puerto Rico from 1965 to 1969, and was given the honorary title of Domestic Prelate of His Holiness in 1965.
+While president, he was one of the authors of the Land O'Lakes Statement in 1967.
 In 1969, Cardinal Terence Cooke recalled McCarrick to New York.
 McCarrick was an associate secretary for education and an assistant priest at Blessed Sacrament parish from 1969 to 1971.
 He was Cooke's secretary from 1971 to 1977.
 He was later accused of sexually abusing a male minor during this period.